leaf-web/leaf.js/docs/guides/router.md

 ## Parameters

-Routes can have parameters that are available to the callback `Function`.
+Paths can have parameters that are available to the callback `Function`.

     <html>
         <body>